AdobeDocs/campaign-classic.en/help/installation/using/external-accounts.md

   Password used to connect to the SFTP server.

+To add SSH keys on Windows:

+1. Create the **HOME** environment variable with value set as the installation directory.

+2. Add your private key to the `/$HOME/.ssh/id_rsa` folder.

+3. Restart the Adobe Campaign services.

 ### External database (FDA) {#external-database-external-account}

 Use the **External database** type external account to connect to external an database.
 Learn more about Federated Data Access (FDA) option in [this section](../../installation/using/about-fda.md).